 It’s almost been ten minutes since I came to this room.
 Luke’s letter is wrinkled in my sweaty hands as I open it, read the short note, and close it again.
 Over and over.
 He said to meet here at noon.

 I don’t know why he would want to meet here instead of any of our regular areas.
 I like most when we visit the castle’s petting zoo.
 Luke says it’s just a stable, but they have all sorts of animals: horses, llamas, piglets, and a handful of hardworking orange cats that keep the mice in line.
 Nobody bothers us when we’re there.
-I get to talk to Wren and listen to his day while I pet the friendly creatures.
+I get to talk to Luke and listen to his day while I pet the friendly creatures.
 It’s the happiest I ever feel.

 We have a tiny camp near the woods, too.
 That’s Luke’s favorite.
 He’s far away from the castle and the worries of being a prince.
 People are always trying to trick him or stab him or kidnap him.
 It’s a lot tougher than being the only son of the head cook.